Iglesias’ hit, throw help Orioles to 4-3 win over Blue Jays

 BUFFALO, N.Y.
-(AP) — José Iglesias and Bryan Holaday had RBI doubles in the 11th inning for Baltimore, and Iglesias threw out the potential tying run at home plate as the Orioles salvaged a 4-3 win against the Toronto Blue Jays to break a five-game losing streak.
+(AP) — José Iglesias and Bryan Holaday had RBI doubles in the 11th inning for Baltimore, and Iglesias threw out the potential tying run at home plate as the Orioles salvaged a 4-3 win against the Toronto Blue Jays to break a five-game losing streak on Monday.

 Iglesias’ leadoff hit, to deep left-center field, scored Anthony Santander, who started the inning at second base.
 Holaday then doubled to right field to drive in Iglesias.
 Both hits came off Toronto reliever Anthony Bass (2-2).